liferay/liferay-docs/discover/portal/articles-dxp/05-managing-users/07-auditing-users.markdown

 *any* single field.

 **User ID:** Specify the user ID you'd like to search for.
-This would be the user who performed some action in the portal you'd like to audit.
+This would be the user who performed some action you'd like to audit.

 **User Name:** Specify the user name you'd like to search for.
 This is often easier than searching for a user ID, especially if you don't have access to the